 The Professional Development Program of the Audiovisual Division is a career-building opportunity for translators who want to know more about this branch of translation.
-If you want to build the skills required to enter the audiovisual field, this program might be for you.
-We plan to help audiovisual translators broaden their knowledge in the area, discover new career opportunities to pursue, and improve their network.
+If you want to build the skills required to enter the audiovisual field, this program is for you.
+We work to help audiovisual translators broaden their knowledge in the area, discover new career opportunities to pursue, and improve their network.
 All of this may uncover new job opportunities and set you on a new professional course.

 In an industry that is ever-changing, we must grow and evolve to be successful and stay on top.
 For this reason, we intend to guide translators in understanding and incorporating best practices into their day-to day work.

-After our first Annual Meeting during the ATA59 Conference in New Orleans, we identified that most of the Audiovisual Division members were new to the field, and that their most urgent need was to know more about this area of expertise.
-Consequently, we decided to offer a series of six educational videos to kick off the learning journey.
+After our first Annual Meeting during the ATA59 Conference in New Orleans, we identified that most of the Audiovisual Division members were new to the field, and that their most urgent need was to know more about its different areas of expertise.
+Consequently, we have decided to offer a series of five introductory educational videos, in addition to some more advanced ones, to kick off the learning journey.

-We will post on our website one video per month.
+Our Basic Series is a work in progress, and all published videos can be enjoyed on our YouTube channel.
 We intend to give an overview of the most relevant topics such as:

-The Train Yourself in Subtitling introductory video covers basic concepts like format rules, space and time constraints, free subtitling software you can use and tricks of the trade.
+Our introductory video to train yourself in subtitling will cover basic concepts like format rules, space and time constraints, free subtitling software you can use, and tricks of the trade.

 Closed captioning and SDH are subtitles specially created to help deaf and hard-of-hearing people enjoy audiovisual material.
 They include the transcription of all spoken dialog, as well as the written indication of sound effects and voice inflections, amongst other audible information.
-But, technically, CCs and SDH are only similar and they involve different skill sets from the audiovisual translator.
-In this webinar, we will view examples of both techniques to understand their differences and similarities, and we will discuss the technical aspects and requirements for an AV Translator who wants to delve in these processes.
+But, technically, CCs and SDH are only similar.
+They involve different skill sets from the audiovisual translator.
+In this educational video, we will view examples of both techniques to understand their differences and similarities, and we will discuss the technical aspects and requirements for an AV translator who wants to delve into these processes.

-During this webinar we will dive into the world of video game translation and we will discuss challenges and specifics that translators and localization specialists will come across.
-For example, what kinds of challenges do different languages and/or cultures have to be put into account when localizing game content?
-What to do with variables?
+During this introductory video, we will dive into the world of video game localization, and we will discuss challenges and specifics that translators and localization specialists will come across.
+For example, what kinds of challenges do translators from different languages and/or cultures have to take into account when localizing game content?
+What do they do with variables?
 Is there a tool for that?
 How is content kept consistent when game companies are working with different vendors?
-How to find the right people for the job?
-And why QA is so important in game localization.
+How do they find the right people for the job?
+And why is QA so important in game localization?